 - On a floured surface, roll out the chilled dough with a rolling pin.
 Roll out dough between two pieces of parchment or wax paper.

 - Grease small non-stick tart pans, about 2-inches in diameter.
 Cut round pastry pieces, using a cookie cutter (or the tart pan itself) around 4-inches in diameter to fit into the tart pan.
 Press the pastry crust well at the bottom and sides of tart pan.
 Place these tart pans in a shallow baking tray.
 Set aside in the refrigerator while you prepare the coconut-custard filling.

-- For the coconut-custard filling: using a whisk mix together in a bowl the sugar, cornstarch, baking powder and salt.
-Mix in the milk, coconut milk, heavy cream, yolks and vanilla.
+- For the coconut-custard filling: Using a whisk mix together in a bowl the sugar, cornstarch, baking powder and salt.
+Mix in the milk, coconut milk, heavy cream, egg yolks and vanilla.
 Using a spoon, add the sweet macapuno (coconut sport) strings to the cream mixture.
 Blend well.